AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/create-confluence-user.md

 Rob our automated support assistant will help you with this request.

-Before going any further, please be aware that <b>GitHub</b> is the DXC tool of choice for documentation and that you only should use Confluence for very specific use cases.
+Before going any further, please be aware that <b>GitHub</b> is the DXC tool of choice for managing code and product documentation.
+You only should use Confluence for very specific use cases like for example a private team wiki / collaboration space.

 For detailed information on the recommended DevOps toolchain, including a presentation video, visit the <a href="https://github.dxc.com/pages/bionix/storefront/products/devops/devcloud/">DevCloud</a> page.